 Ecommerce Website Cost South Africa: Hosting

-Ecommerce website cost South Africa hosting costs only apply to WooCommerce — Shopify, Wix, and Squarespace include hosting in their monthly subscription.
+Hosting costs only apply to WooCommerce — Shopify, Wix, and Squarespace include hosting in their monthly subscription.
+For WooCommerce stores, hosting quality directly affects checkout conversion rates because slow load times kill ecommerce sales faster than any other technical factor.

 | Hosting Type | Monthly Cost | Performance | Best For |